 Grated rind of 1 lemon

 Preheat the oven to 350°F (175°C).
-Grease a shallow 9-inch cake pan (or small individual ramekins) with butter and lightly dust with flour, shaking out the excess.
-Sift the flour into a mound in a big bowl, make a well in the center, add the eggs, sugar, hazelnuts, melted butter, lemon rind and milk and mix well.
+Grease a shallow 9-inch cake pan (or small individual ramekins) with melted butter or dairy free spread, and lightly dust with flour, shaking out the excess.
+Sift the flour into a mound in a big bowl, make a well in the center, add the eggs, sugar, hazelnuts, melted butter or dairy free spread, lemon rind and whole milk or almond milk, and mix well.